topkecleon/telegram-bot-bash/doc/8_custom.md

 ```

-### Testet location configs
+### Testet configs as of v.07 release
 **Note: Environment variables are not stored, you must setup them before every call to bashbot.sh, e.g. from a script.**

-#### simple Unix like config, mainly for one bot. bashbot is in '/usr/local/telegram-bot-bash'
+#### simple Unix like config, for one bot. bashbot is installed in '/usr/local/telegram-bot-bash'
 ```bash
   # Note: all dirs and files must exist!
   export BASHBOT_ETC "/etc/bashbot"